fetchai/docs-archived/docs/getting-started/quickstart.md

 For more detailed instructions, including helpful tips if you're running into errors head here.

-<h3>Install the Python Ledger API</h3>
+##Install the Python Ledger API

-If you want to deploy Smart Contracts and deploy them, or create apps to connect directly to the ledger, the Python Ledger API is your best friend.
+If you want to develop Smart Contracts and deploy them, or create apps to connect directly to the ledger, the Python Ledger API is currently one of two ways to do so.

 You can see the source here, or just install with pip:
 ```bash